Varun Das

 * 2 tbsp vegetable oil

-* half of tsp root ginger, finely chopped
+* half tsp root ginger, finely chopped

 * salt to flavor